Tullamore D.E.W. Old Bonded Warehouse

-Canals & Waterways - The River Shannon, Ireland’s longest river bounds Offaly’s western edge from Shannonbridge to Banagher and a boat journey along
+Canals & Waterways - The River Shannon, Ireland’s longest river bounds West Offaly and a boat journey along

 it is a gloriously peaceful way to test the pulse of the countryside.
 Anglers can choose from rivers, lakes and a canal.
 Little Brosna is a narrow slow river which winds its way from Roscrea to Birr and is popular among coarse fishermen.
 The Grand Canal is one of Ireland’s greatest engineering achievements.
-In the 18th century it was essential for industry; today it is just as important for leisure.
-Nowadays both privately owned and hire boats move freely alond its lenght, gliding serenely under bridges, through locks and past glorious old buildings, open bogland and rural landscapes. www.waterwaysireland.org
+In the 18th and 19th century it was essential for industry; today it is just as important for leisure.
+Nowadays privately owned boats move freely along its length, gliding serenely under bridges, through locks and past old buildings, bogland and rural landscapes. www.waterwaysireland.org